Canadian Forum: History and profile

-The Canadian Forum, A Monthly Journal of Literature and Public Affairs, was founded on 14 May 1920 at the University of Toronto as a forum for political and cultural ideas.
+The Canadian Forum, A Monthly Journal of Literature and Public Affairs, was founded on 14 May 1920 by Barker Fairley at the University of Toronto as a forum for political and cultural ideas.
 Its first directors were G. E. Jackson, chairman, Barker Fairley, literary editor, C. B. Sissons, political editor, Peter Sandiford, business manager and Huntly Gordon, press editor.

 Throughout its publishing run it was Canadian nationalist and progressive in outlook.

 Politically, it was a forum for thinkers such as Frank Underhill, F. R. Scott, Ramsay Cook, Mel Watkins, John Alan Lee, Eugene Forsey and Robert Fulford.
 Poetry and short stories by Irving Layton, Earle Birney, A. J. M. Smith, Helen Weinzweig, Margaret Atwood, Al Purdy and E. J. Pratt, appeared as well as editorials, reviews and articles discussing art and artists, sometimes written by the artists themselves, such as A. Y. Jackson, or Lawren Harris.
 J. E. H. MacDonald and Bertram Brooker even contributed their poetry.
 From 1928 on, critic Robert Ayre began to contribute reviews.

 The Forum prided itself on reproducing a picture by a Canadian artist in each issue, "selected by competent critics", though leaning towards the progressive side in art, at least in the early years.
 Art editors included Pegi Nicol MacLeod.
 Among the artists who lent their work to the publication the most often used was Thoreau MacDonald but a pen sketch by Tom Thomson (now lost) also appeared.
 It published the art work of the Group of Seven and many other artists in black-and-white, one work per issue.
 The full range of the artists published in the Forum was discussed in the Fiftieth Anniversary issue in a lengthy article by the then art editor (1970-1975) Joan Murray.